intel-analytics/ipex-llm/docs/docs/tutorials/fashion-mnist-Yarn.md

 3. Define a Loss and optimizer function;
 4. Initialize the OrcaContext;
 5. Create an Orca Estimator for PyTorch;
-6. Training and Test the Network;
+6. Training and Testing the Network;

 ## 1. Prepare the Fashion-MNIST Dataset

 For this tutorial, we will use the Fasion-MNIST dataset, it's easy to download and prepare using `torchvision`.
-The difference between PyTorch and BigDL is that the PyTorch estimator in BigDL need us to define a `data_creator` function which returns a PyTorch Dataloader instead.
+The difference between PyTorch and BigDL is that the PyTorch estimator in BigDL needs us to define a `data_creator` function that returns a PyTorch Dataloader instead.

 ```python
 import torch